 Project name: Pacific Station South and Pacific Station North

 Construction on Pacific Station South is expected to finish in early 2024.
 An official groundbreaking took place on May 19, 2022.
 The Santa Cruz City Council approved the two projects to be streamlined based on state law AB2162.
 The votes were in January 2021 and August 2020.
-Both projects also received coastal permits from the Zoning Administrator.
-State law AB2162 allows affordable housing to be streamlined.
+Both projects also received coastal permits from the city’s zoning administrator

 Nonprofit developers For the Future Housing (Pacific Station South) and First Community Housing (Pacific Station North).

 - Height: Seven stories for Pacific Station South and Pacific Station North.

 - Details: The project does not include on-site parking.
 State law allows developers of affordable housing projects like these to not build any parking.
 No parking requirements make affordable housing projects easier and cheaper to build, but adds responsibility on parking districts to meet demand.